 - Failing to promptly notify the HA of changes in your family size or income; and

 The HA cannot terminate your lease, only the landlord.
 If your lease has not expired, the landlord must have good cause to terminate your lease.

 Common examples of “good cause” include nonpayment of rent or serious or repeated violations of the lease.
 Keep in mind, good cause is only necessary to terminate your lease — The landlord may choose to not renew your lease after it expires without providing good cause.

 Termination notices must be in writing and specifically describe the alleged violation.

-Depending on the violation, families will get 3 to 7 days to correct the problem.
-However, local, state, or federal law may shorten the time to correct the violation or may not allow any opportunity to correct it at all.
+Depending on the violation, families will get 7 to 30 days to correct the problem.
+However, state or federal law may not allow any opportunity to correct it at all.